gofynd/fdk-client-swift/documentation/application/THEME.md

-Use this API to retrieve a page of a theme.
+Retrieve detailed information for a specific page within the theme.

 *Returned Response:*